 The Ostrich is the largest flightless bird in the world.
 The feathers of an adult males are mostly black, with white primaries and a white tail.
 Females and young males are greyishbrown and white.
-The head and neck of both male and female ostriches is nearly bare, with a thin layer of down.
+The head and neck of both male and female Ostriches is nearly bare, with a thin layer of down.
 The skin of the female’s neck and thighs is pinkish gray, while the male’s is blue-gray, gray or pink dependent on subspecies.

 Ostriches eat various seeds, grasses and shrubs.

-Semi-arid grassland, shrubland and very open dry woodland.
+The Ostrich inhabits semi-arid grassland, shrubland and very open dry woodland.

-Male and female ostriches share the job of incubating eggs and caring for their chicks.
+Male and female Ostriches share the job of incubating eggs and caring for their chicks.
 Each female lays two to five eggs in a communal nest.
 The main hen puts her eggs in the centre of the nest so they have the best chance of hatching.
 The eggs hatch after about 40 days.
 A few days later the chicks leave the nest, which is really just a big scratch in the dirt, and travel with their parents.